-- Hobbes relies on the Galilean/Newtonian concept of inertia. - Once our ideas are set in motion by sensation, once they enter our imagination, they remain in motion. - The physical effects of our sense experience, fancies, continue in our brains, slowing down only when impeded by other fancies. - We associate ideas as we experienced them, remembering a sequence as we first sensed it. - Memory, which is just imagination in time, fades as we accrue more experiences.
+- Hobbes relies on the Galilean/Newtonian concept of inertia. - Once our ideas are set in motion by sensation, once they enter our imagination, they remain in motion. - The physical effects of our sense experience, fancies, continue in our brains, slowing down only when impeded by other fancies. - Hobbes's account takes sense experience as paradigmatic of mental states. - But he also must account for mental states which are not obviously caused by transfers of momentum from objects to our senses. - Memory - Fantasy - Our ability to deduce new ideas by reasoning - For memory, Hobbes claims that we associate ideas as we experienced them, remembering a sequence as we first sensed it. - Memory is imagination in time. - ▶ It fades as we accrue more experiences. - For reasoning, we need language.